 All kinds of hotels, restaurants, bars, cafes, lodges and resorts can be found in Pokhara.
 Most internationally known and other traditional varieties of food are available.
 You have a wide range of options in food and accommodation.
 Your accommodation options also range from cheap hotels as well as all-star hotels with hefty prices.

 If you want to know more about these: Things to do in Pokhara.

 Where to stay in Pokhara?

 The costs vary according to the area you plan to stay.
 Hotels around the Lakeside usually cost more than the others.
-Most travelers like to book a medium cost room and enjoy outside in the bars, restaurants and bars until late at night.
+Most travellers like to book a medium-cost room and enjoy themselves outside in the bars, restaurants and bars until late at night.
 Staying is not a problem as there are plenty of options in Pokhara but this may not be true on occasions like Christmas and New Year.

 Costs and Currency